-Guidelines for research and academic safety and exposure to hazardous chemicals are included in the Texas Hazard Communication Act.
-Please see the Roles & Responsibilities for guidelines for Principal Investigators and Laboratory Personnel.
+Guidelines for research and academic safety and exposure to hazardous chemicals and/or materials in laboratories are included in the Texas Hazard Communication Act.
+Although the OSHA laboratory standard 29 CFR 1910.1450 is not federally mandated for State-funded facilities, UTD uses this standard to guide its safety programs.